eeng/mercurius/README.md

 - Spec the domain events, and add asserts to the notifier
 - The partial publish-event function doesn't allow to spec the events
 - Publish wallet events so we can display a balances panel
+- When there is a bid/ask for the same user, it blocks further trades.

 Frontend